St. Lawrence County Planning Office

 County Accepting Applications to Add Property to Ag Districts 1 and 2

 Landowners seeking to add property to an ag district must submit an inclusion form to the County Planning Office.
-All requests for inclusion must be received or postmarked no later than May 30, 2011.
+All requests for inclusion must be received or postmarked no later than March 30th of each year.

 More information about the benefits of being in an ag district can be found in the attached fact sheet, or by visiting the New York State Department of Agriculture and Markets website.